Verity Lambert: Cinema Verity

 In the 2002 New Year's Honours list Lambert was appointed an Officer of the Order of the British Empire (OBE) for her services to film and television production, and the same year she received BAFTA's Alan Clarke Award for Outstanding Contribution to Television.

+In 2007, Lambert was posthumously awarded the Women in Film ‘Working Title Films Lifetime Achievement Award’.

 Personal life

 In 1973, Lambert married television director Colin Bucksey.
 They separated in 1984 and divorced in 1987.
 She had no children, once telling an interviewer, "I can't stand babies—no, I love babies as long as their parents take them away."

 Death

-Lambert died of cancer on 22 November 2007, in London, one day before the 44th anniversary of Doctor Who.
+Lambert died of cancer on 22 November 2007, in London, one day before the 44th anniversary of Doctor Who, whose first episode had been overshadowed by the assassination, on 22 November 1963, of President Kennedy.
 She was due to have been presented with a lifetime achievement award at the Women in Film and Television Awards the following month.
 She was cremated at Golders Green Crematorium.